- Construction Accident (Bronx)

 These parties typically have access to greater resources than an injured worker to help fight a claim against them.

 Working with an experienced New York crane accident attorney levels the playing field to help you pursue rightful compensation for your injuries.

 Compensation Available from a Crane Accident

 Most workers in New York are eligible for workers’ compensation if they miss work or incur expenses due to an on-the-job injury.
-While the law doesn’t typically allow injured employees to sue their employer, several exceptions exist in the construction industry.
+While the law doesn’t typically allow injured employees to sue their employers, several exceptions exist in the construction industry.
 You’re also free to pursue legal action against any third party such as the contractor or equipment manufacturer.
 With a successful lawsuit, you could receive several types of economic and non-economic damages.